aslanbaryshnikov/yd-api-provider/README.md

 # Yandex.Disk API Provider <!-- omit in toc -->

+This is a WordPress plugin that allows you to perform any operations with your Yandex.Disk.

 ## Table of Contents <!-- omit in toc -->

 - [1.
 Setup](#1-setup)